 According to some scholars the discipline of Spa also applies to Srl.
 According to some scholars the duty of non-compete also applies to Srl.

-According to a Italian law (D.L.
-179/2012 "Misure urgenti per la crescita del Paese") this rule does not apply if certain requirements are met (e.g. mall and medium-sized enterprises having the legal form of an Srl.)
+According to a recent Italian law (D.L.
+179/2012 "Misure urgenti per la crescita del Paese") this rule does not apply to a Srl qualified as "Start-up innovativa" if certain conditions are met.